The 8 biggest challenges you’ll face running a corporate lean startup, and how to tackle them

 That experience of having to involve six different departments to make one small change.

 As a company grows, an increasing part of the organisation moves further and further away from the customer.
 In a small company product, sales, customer service, IT, logistics and marketing communication are often handled by one team.
-But in a large corporate these different functions will be managed by a range big departments, potentially spread across the globe.
+But in a large corporate these different functions will be managed by a range of big departments, potentially spread across the globe.
 Each with their own interests and objectives.

 If you run a corporate startup using the parent company’s customers and ecosystem, you’ll soon realise that small changes can be very complex to implement.
 Imagine, for example, looking for a different fulfillment partner for your offering.
 This will require changes in the API-calls made to the existing fulfillment partner, instructions to customer service on how to handle questions and complaints from customers, changes to the e-commerce portal and changes to email copy.
 Running the startup completely separate from the parent company means more agility.
 However, it also means not benefiting from the corporate infrastructure, and a more complex integration when scaling.